-- 1. Irrigation of Landscaped Areas: - a.
-Irrigation of landscaped areas with hose-end sprinklers or in-ground irrigation systems shall be limited to a no more than a TWICE weekly watering schedule with a maximum (10 Hours) irrigation window as determined by DSWSC.
+1. Irrigation of Landscaped Areas:

+- a.
+Irrigation of landscaped areas with hose-end sprinklers or in-ground irrigation systems shall be limited to no more than a once weekly watering schedule with a maximum of a ten-hour irrigation window as determined by DSWSC.
 Irrigation of commercial landscapes and recreational areas may apply for a variance but must still develop a schedule where no part of the landscape is watered more than once per week. - b.
-Outdoor watering hours will be limited to between midnight and $\frac{10}{10}$ (7) a.m. and between 7 (9) p.m. and midnight on designated days.
+Outdoor watering hours will be limited to hours between midnight to 7 a.m. and between 9 p.m. to midnight on designated days.
 This prohibition does not apply to irrigation of landscaped areas if it is by means of: - i. a hand-held hose with a positive shut off device; or - ii. a faucet-filled bucket or watering can of five gallons or less - iii.
-Drip irrigation - c.
-New landscapes may be installed and re-vegetation seeding performed under these specific criteria: - i.
-A completed variance form for new landscapes has been submitted to the DSWSC and has been approved prior to the installation of the landscape, or re-vegetation seed application. - ii.
-Irrigation of the new landscape follows the schedule identified in the new landscape variance.
+Drip irrigation. - c.
+New landscapes may be installed, and re-vegetation seeding performed under these specific criteria: - i.
+A completed variance form for new landscapes has been submitted to the DSWSC and has been approved prior to the installation of the landscape, or re-vegetation seed application. - Irrigation of the new landscape follows the schedule identified in the new landscape variance.
 The schedule will be developed to minimize water waste. - iii.
-Areas being re-vegetated for soil stabilization must also comply with the

-(i) and (ii) specific criteria above.
+Areas being re-vegetated for soil stabilization must also comply with the (i) and (ii) specific criteria above.
 Alternative options to re-vegetation such as mulch may be available in times of low water supply.
 Specific information regarding options is available in the LCRA Highland Lakes Watershed Ordinance Technical Manual. - iv.
 Variances for new landscapes may be issued for a period of no more than 30 days from the day of issuance.
-A variance is not an exemption from compliance with the permanent water use restrictions under Section 9.2 of this plan.
-Variances will not be granted for seasonal "color bed" or temporary grass installation (overseeding). - 2.
-Vehicle Washing:
+A variance is not an exemption from compliance with the permanent water use restrictions under Section 9.2 of this DCP.
+Variances will not be granted for seasonal "color bed" or temporary grass installation (overseeding).

+2. Vehicle Washing:

-Use of water to wash any motor vehicle, such as a motorbike, boat, trailer, or airplane is prohibited except on designated watering days between the hours of midnight and 10 a.m. and between 7 p.m. and midnight.
+Use of water to wash any motor vehicle, such as a motorbike, boat, trailer, or airplane is prohibited except on designated watering days between the hours from midnight to 7 a.m. and 9 p.m. to midnight.
 Such activity, when allowed, shall be done with a hand-held bucket or a hand-held hose equipped with a positive shutoff nozzle.
 A vehicle may be washed any time at a commercial car wash facility or commercial service station.
 Further, this activity is exempt from these regulations if the health, safety, and welfare of the public are served by washing the vehicle, such as a truck used to collect garbage or used to transport food and perishables.